 What do we do?

-JMU 3SPACE provides teaching space, equipment, and training so that students and faculty from all departments can incorporate desktop digital fabrication into their scholarship to enhance their academic, extracurricular, and career goals.
-We also offer hands-on workshops that allow groups from outside of JMU to experience new technologies and “making”, andhost the JMU 3D Printing Club.
+JMU 3SPACE serves students and faculty from all departments and colleges at the university, offering 3D printing access and training to people of all experience levels.
+Our goal is to help JMU community members incorporate desktop digital fabrication into their scholarship to enhance their academic, extracurricular, and career goals.
+We also offer hands-on workshops that allow groups from outside of JMU to experience new technologies.

 What makes the JMU 3-SPACE Classroom new and different from other services on campus is that it is a classroom environment where students from all majors can take courses that involve hands-on 3D printing projects.
 In the few years since the 3-SPACE Classroom was created, it has helped many JMU faculty and departments develop new 3D-printing projects as supplemental lab experiences for their classes, has expanded our outreach from science classes to an art class, and has helped JMU students become educated and enlightened!